 Losing data can be devastating.
 Whether you lose an essay due within the next hour, or an important presentation vanishes, you can find yourself in trouble with no clear solution.
 Data loss happens to the best of us.
 Maybe you’re lucky enough to have handwritten notes (or even a full first-draft scribbled down on paper) to draw on, but chances are, you’ve worked directly on your word processing software with no backups.

-So, what can you do to avoid this disaster in future?
+So, what can you do to avoid data loss in future?
 Prevention is better than cure.
-Here’s four tips for preventative Measures for data Loss
+Here’s four tips for preventative measures in data Loss.

 We all do this – whenever we work on a document in our word processing software, files save in the My Documents folder.
 Well, this is a bad place to store them – most problems with computers (be it a software crash or a nasty virus) will knock-out your operating system, which means the only solution is to reformat the drive and install the OS again.
 Naturally, everything stored on your drive will vanish.